DATA INTENSIVE RESEARCH (DIR) TOOLS

 DATA PUBLISHING AT UWC

-Research data management (RDM) is the process of organising and documenting data processes (collection, description, de-identification, curation, archiving and publication) within a research project.
+Research data management (RDM) is the process of organising and documenting data processes within a research project, including storage, sharing and publishing.
 Find out more about RDM at UWC.

-Both Kikapu and Zenodo are open access online repositories for research data, and once data is published (and licenced), a DOI is minted.
+Both Kikapu and Zenodo are open access online repositories for research data, and once data is published (and licensed), a DOI is minted.

-- re3data.org – Global Registry of Research Repositories
+- re3data.org is a global Registry of Research Repositories

 - Register with the Research Data Alliance (RDA) – “The RDA vision is for researchers and innovators to openly sharing data across technologies, disciplines, and countries to address the grand challenges of society”2